| | | | | | | | |

 • Gram flour (chickpea flour or besan) is the traditional gluten-free binding for onion bhajis.
 It also has a scrumptious nutty flavour.

-• Ground spices including turmeric, red chilli, amchoor powder, and salt are all essential.
-These spices are responsible for the complex and moreish earthy, fiery, and tangy flavor palate in the bhajis.
+• Ground spices, including turmeric, red chilli, amchoor powder, and sal,t are all essential.
+These spices are responsible for the complex and moreish earthy, fiery, and tangy flavour palate in the bhajis.

 • Ajwain seeds are my secret for the best-tasting gluten-free onion bhajis.
 They’re herbal, thyme-scented, and slightly bitter.